curiouselectric/WindSensor/README.md

 ---------------------|----------|-----------
 Maplin Vane | No Link |  Switched resistive

+## Board ID Number

+Each unit can have a unique ID (using a solder pad for 0-7 values), so multiple units can be added to a serial bus, if needed.
+The defalt is 0.

 # Firmware
 This uses an ATMega328 running at 8MHz with 3.3v or 5V supply.